animalfunfacts.net - The Animal Encyclopedia for Kids

 The Fastest Animals

-Which are the fastest animals in the air, on land and in the water?
+Which are the fastest air, land and water animals?

-Here is a list of the 18 fastest animals in the world.
-We also have exciting facts for you - for example how to measure their speed and why animals don't always move at maximum speed.
+Here is a list of the 20 fastest animals in the world.
+We also have exciting facts for you - for example, how to measure their speed and why animals don't always move at maximum speed.

-Did you know that during a peregrine falcon's nose dive is as fast as a formula 1 racing car?
+Would you have thought that a peregrine falcon doing a nosedive is almost as fast as a Formula 1 racing car?
 And that a cheetah, the fastest land animal, would probably be too fast for an ordinary speedometer?

 The Fastest Animals by Type of Locomotion